What is a Revocable Trust?

-A will has to be “probated,” which means means it has to be processed in probate court, before your beneficiaries can have access to your property.
+A will with assets in excess of $166,000 must be processed in probate court before your beneficiaries can have access to your property.
 Part of the probate process involves completing extra forms just to allow the court to look into the matter!

 Beyond this, your beneficiaries will have to fill out even more forms to get the court to allow a representative (called an “executor”) to act on your behalf and distribute your property.